 Sometimes that is not the case.
 It would not be the case if you needed to take up more fabric on the arm side of the strap in comparison to the neck side of the strap, since many people’s shoulders are not straight across.
 Many people have sloped shoulders.

 Once your seam is stitched, trim off the excess.

-Since my fabric unravels, just by looking at it, I didn’t trim as closely as the manufacturer did when they constructed the gown.
+Since my fabric unravels quickly, I didn’t trim as closely as the manufacturer did when they constructed the gown.

 Now, you’re going to repeat the process with the lining seam.

 Again, take your seam gauge and measure 1 1/4″ down from the lining shoulder seam and stick a pin there: